Sustainability

 Animal welfare is important to us at Wonderfield Group and we continue to implement processes within our sourcing strategy to ensure that the protein products purchased meet our standards.

-Higher welfare for broiler chickens is a key area that we are supporting with significant resources.
+Higher welfare for broiler chickens is a key area that we are supporting.
 Wonderfield Group companies do not process or raise chickens directly.
 We purchase from suppliers, and it is our responsibility to ensure that we partner with suppliers that are aligned with our commitment to higher animal welfare standards.

 We're proud to be supported by Compassion in World Farming, a leading global animal welfare NGO on this work.
 We believe for change to happen we need to work collectively as an industry.
 This is why we have signed-up to the European and North American Chicken Commitment and pledge to continue to improve our welfare standards for each of our businesses.

-We had a goal to develop a detailed roadmap by the end of 2023.
+We have a goal to develop a detailed roadmap by the end of 2026.
 We are continuing this work by gathering the necessary information from our suppliers and working internally with cross functional teams to understand the opportunities and obstacles to create an achievable roadmap.
-To ensure that we publish a robust roadmap that we have confidence in, we will continue working with support from Compassion in World Farming to publish a detailed roadmap by mid-2024.
+To ensure that we publish a robust roadmap that we have confidence in, we will continue working with support from Compassion in World Farming to publish a detailed roadmap by end 2026.

 Our ambitions: